 REMOTE FILE UPLOAD

-- What you need to know about file uploads and security.
+- All you need to know about file name validation.

 - How to enforce file size limits (and how not to do it).